Abijith-v/Simple-TO-DO-list-using-Java-Swing/README.md

   Add a task,
   View the tasks left,
   Delete any task when its complete,
-  Delete all the tasks at once,
+  Delete all the tasks at once.